hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 ### Datetime

-Datetime values are represented as an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) combined date-time formats.
+Datetime values are represented using the [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) combined date-time formats.
 For example, "2007-04-05T14:30Z" or "2007-04-05T12:30-02:00".